 Electrical Self-Wire Permits

 Note: You may only do wiring yourself if you own and live in your single-family home.
-This does not include any rental property or mobile homes.
+This does not include any rental property, homes used for day care or other home businesses, or mobile homes.
 The wiring must be done by the homeowner who occupies the home.
 All other electrical work must be done by a licensed contractor.

 The inspector will determine the value of the work done when he arrives for the rough-in inspection.
 At that time, the cost of your permit will be determined.
 Checks for the permit fee should be made out to State Electrical Board.